AmphibiaWeb - Ascaphus truei

 National Status None

-Regional Status California: Protected, and a Species of Special Concern
+Regional Status California: Protected, Species of Special Concern

 conservation needs Access Conservation Needs Assessment Report .